 Then create all of the sub-navigation menus that you will need, attaching them to the main navigation menu where required.

-5. Turn on and set up all the GSU Flex2 Theme and Relevant Plugins
+5. Make sure that all the GSU Flex2 Theme and Relevant Plugins are installed

-Under “Appearance,” and “Themes,” Digital Strategy will need to select and activate "GSU FLEX2" on your new beta site.
+Under “Appearance,” and “Themes,” Digital Strategy will need to verify that "GSU FLEX2" is activated on your new beta site.

 Then you will need to go to your site’s Plugins page.
 Activate the following plugins if they are not activated already: